Department of Foreign Affairs and Trade (Australia): History

 The department finds its origins in two of the seven original Commonwealth Departments established following Federation in 1901: the Department of Trade and Customs and the Department of External Affairs (DEA), headed by Harry Wollaston and Atlee Hunt respectively.

 The first DEA was abolished on 14 November 1916 and its responsibilities were undertaken by the Prime Minister's Department and the Department of Home and Territories.
 It was re-established under the same name on 21 December 1921.

 Until the Second World War, Australia's status as a dominion of the British Empire in the then British Commonwealth meant its foreign relations were mostly defined by the United Kingdom.
 During this time, Australia's overseas activities were predominantly related to trade and commercial interests, while its external affairs were concerned mostly with immigration, exploration and publicity.
-The political and economic changes wrought by the Great Depression and Second World War, and the adoption of the 1931 Statute of Westminster (ratified by Australia in 1942), necessitated the establishment and expansion of Australian representation overseas, independent of the British Foreign Office.
+The political and economic changes wrought by the Great Depression and Second World War, and the adoption of the 1931 Statute of Westminster (ratified by Australia in 1942), necessitated the establishment and expansion of Australian representation overseas, independent of the United Kingdom Foreign Office.
 Australia began to establish its first overseas missions (outside London) in 1940, beginning with Washington, D.C., and now has a network of over 80 diplomatic (and 22 trade) posts.

 The DEA was renamed the Department of Foreign Affairs in 1970.
-On 24 July 1987, the Department of Foreign Affairs and the Department of Trade were amalgamated by the Hawke Government to form the Department of Foreign Affairs and Trade (DFAT).
+On 24 July 1987, the Department of Foreign Affairs and the Department of Trade were amalgamated by the Hawke government to form the Department of Foreign Affairs and Trade (DFAT).

+In 1997 the department relocated to the R. G. Casey building, constructed over 5 years for $187 million.
+The next year the building was sold to the private market for $217 million and released back by the government.
+The government had spent $310 million in total rent for the building by 2017.

 In 1994, the Australian Overseas Information Service (AOIS, formerly Australian Information Service) became a branch in DFAT known as the International Public Affairs Branch.
 In 1996 the branch was dissolved.

 In 2005, DFAT became embroiled in the Oil-for-Food Programme scandal after it was revealed it had approved the Australian Wheat Board's (AWB) request allowing it to pay 'trucking charges' to Alia, a Jordanian trucking company with no actual involvement in the trucking of Australian wheat within Iraq.
 The Cole Inquiry into the AWB was established, however its terms of reference excluded any investigation of the role of DFAT.

 Portfolio responsibilities

-The functions of the department are broadly classified into the following matters as laid out in an Administrative Arrangements Order issued on 18 September 2013:
+The functions of the department are broadly classified into the following matters as laid out in an Administrative Arrangements Order made on 13 May 2025: